LZNEWT00Z/conspectuses/README.md

-# conspects
+# conspectuses
-You can find here my conspects and notes on several subjects (Python or math, for example).
+You can find here my conspectuses and notes on several subjects (Python or math, for example).